|

 Trade Descriptions

-with trade descriptions.
-This Act should be read together
+descriptions.
+This Act should be read together with the

-with the above mentioned the Myanmar Penal Code sections for
+above mentioned the Myanmar Penal Code sections for the

 trademark offences under the Myanmar Penal Code.